Duolin Inhaler general information

 What is the difference between CFC, HFC and HFA propellants?

 CFCs or Chlorofluorocarbons are the original propellants used in metered dose aerosol inhalers.
 When released into the earth’s atmosphere, these propellants cause ozone-depletion when they reach the stratosphere, which contributes towards the destruction of the ozone layer.
-Ozone-depleting CFCs are being phased out for use as propellants in inhalers and are being replaced with non-CFC and non-ozone depleting propellants called HFAs or hydrofluoroalkanes, also known as or HFC or hydrofluorocarbons.
+Ozone-depleting CFCs are being phased out for use as propellants in inhalers and are being replaced with a non-CFC and non-ozone depleting propellant called HFA or hydrofluoroalkane, also known as or HFC or hydrofluorocarbon.
 There are currently two forms of HFA: HFA 227 (also known as 1,1,1,2,3,3,3- heptafluoropropane) and HFA 334 (also known as 1,1,1,2- tetrafluoroethane).
-These HFAs have been approved by the FDA for use as propellants.
+These HFCs have been approved by the FDA for use as propellants.

 Treating chronic obstructive pulmonary disease (COPD) with Duolin Inhaler